lightrush/framework-laptop-formula/README.md

 ### `fingerprint-reader`

 The `fingerprint-reader` state installs the needed packages for the Frameworks's fingerprint reader from a collection of prebuilt deb files provided by the community.
 You can add your fingerprint using `Settings > Users > Fingerprint Login` after applying this state.
+Rebooting may be required after enabling fingerprint authentication.

 ### `framework-sec-trim-enable`